-Preparing for an interview after a long jobs search can be one of the most stressful and nerve-wracking times of any jobseeker’s life.
-Your very first interview is especially scary because you are not entirely sure what questions will be asked or what to expect.
+Preparing for an interview after a long job search can be one of the most stressful and nerve-wracking times of any jobseeker’s life.
+Your very first interview is especially scary because you are not entirely sure what interview questions will be asked or what to expect.
 Take a breath, clear your mind, and relax.
 Remember you have already come a long way.
-On average, a job advertisement can gain up to 250 different applications, and you are one of the very few people chosen to be interviewed.
+On average, a job advertisement can gain up to 250 different applications, and you are one of the very few people chosen for interview.

-Nobody enjoys this question in an interview and it can often be the one that a jobseeker can be flustered by.
+Nobody enjoys this interview question and it can often be the one that a jobseeker can be flustered by.
 It is not your interviewer trying to catch you out, however.
 They expect you to say something that is negative about you and not to dodge the question.
 Be honest without being detrimental to your chances for employment.